Last updated on June 9th, 2023

 According to a study, 67% of customers preferred to explore more about a product independently rather than having people continuously call them on the phone.
 But, let’s be honest; not everyone likes to be called on the phone, especially when you have a representative calling you and promoting something to you.

 After all, everyone has something to do, so they don’t want their time to be wasted on a phone call.
 But, on the other hand, you aren’t only saving time for your users; you’re also saving time for yourself.
-Instead of preparing for a phone call, you can set up a short tutorial on your site and add additional instructions if users need to ask further questions.
+Instead of preparing for a phone call, you can set up a short tutorial or an interactive product demo on your site and add additional instructions if users need to ask further questions.

 For example, User Guide reduces support calls by 72% in six months!